Common Types Of Network Vulnerabilities

 Stealing a work laptop or gaining access to the organization’s physical facilities is a popular way to break into the corporate network.
 Once the device is obtained, it is a very simple process of downloading malware by inserting a USB, to be used later as a back door or spyware.
 Laptops are a popular destination due to accessibility and ease of theft, and with the integration of the hybrid work model carrying a work computer outside the office has become very common.
 Therefore, it’s important to make sure that every computer that leaves the organization’s premises is protected by a strong password, encryption software, and limited access.

 Many believe that a firewall is an adequate defense for the entire network because it protects against IP addresses that are defined as prohibited and manages to prevent DDOS attacks.
 However, traditional firewalls are no longer sufficient, and many have moved to WAF, a web application firewall that identifies attack patterns and blocks users and requests.
-Moreover, further separation should be created between the accessible internet to the internal network and more sensitive areas in the corporate network, using a number of firewalls and proper segmentation.
+Moreover, further separation should be created between the accessible internet to the internal network and more sensitive areas in the corporate network, using several firewalls and proper segmentation.

 Devices that connect to the network – from smartwatches, alarms, refrigerators, and microwaves – can be manufactured in non-original factories.
 These components are particularly vulnerable to hackers, more so than the original products.
 Take it from the fashion gurus, never by knockoff.